tingyiwu1/cs611_legendsofvalor/design.md

 ### Mid Level Modules

-Of the Middle level modules, there are 2 types; there are the many Screens and the corresponding classes for game logic.
-Screens wrap the game logic controllers, and provide the UI.

-#### Screens

-- Screens are built off of `src.services.screens.ScreenInterfaces.Screen.java`.
-This interface exposes:

-  - `displayAndProgress()` for displaying the game logic controllers' status / a UI for the current game state.
-  - `displayStatuses()` for printing out the current statuses that the game logic produces.
-  - `displayPauseAndProgress()` for when an intermediary screen may be needed, such as to confirm a choice or to inform the player of an event.
-  - `getLastInput()` provides the screen's last seen input, allowing both the parent strategy to access it for state-based decisions or to push the latest event down to the game logic to make a change to the game state.

-- Screens that require input can extend `InputInterface.java`, which provides:

-  - An overloaded static method `DisplayInputOption()` to print different colored input options to the screen.
-  - A `DisplayInputs()` method to display all possible inputs and receive the player's input in turn.

-- `InnerInput.java` provides additional methods for screens that need nested input handling, such as switching between submenus or managing complex interactions.

-#### Key Screens

-Each of these Screens wraps another piece of inner game logic and renders the state of the game based off of that object.

-1. **IntroScreen**

-- `src.service.screens.IntroScreen.java`
-- Purpose: Introduces the game and initializes the player.
-- Allows the player to select difficulty and the number of heroes in their party.
-  - `initializePlayer()`: Prompts the player to select difficulty and party size, returning a `Player` object.
-  - `DisplayIntroToGame()`: Displays the introductory narrative and waits for player input to proceed.

-2. **MapScreen**

-- `src.service.screens.MapScreen.java`
-- Purpose: Displays the game board and handles player navigation.
-- Renders the 8x8 game board with walls, markets, and the boss location.
-- Handles player movement and validates moves.
-- Detects encounters with markets or enemies and transitions to the appropriate screen.
-  - `displayAndProgress()`: Displays the map and processes player movement.
-  - `displayMap()`: Renders the game board with all its elements.
-  - `DisplayInputs()`: Displays movement options and captures player input.

-3. **MarketScreen**

-- `src.service.screens.MarketScreen.java`
-- Purpose: Allows the player to purchase items for their heroes.
-- Displays available items for purchase.
-- Validates purchases based on the player's gold and item availability.
-- Updates the player's inventory and gold after a successful purchase.
-  - `displayAndProgress()`: Displays the market and processes player actions.
-  - `displayInnerQuery()`: Displays the list of items and handles purchase input.
-  - `MarketInput()`: Captures and validates player input for item selection.

-4. **InventoryScreen**

-- `src.service.screens.InventoryScreen.java`
-- Purpose: Manages the player's inventory and hero equipment.
-- Displays the current inventory and equipped items for each hero.
-- Allows the player to equip, unequip, or consume items.
-- Updates hero stats based on equipped items.
-  - `displayAndProgress()`: Displays the inventory and processes player actions.
-  - `displayInnerQuery()`: Displays hero inventory details and handles item management input.
-  - `InventoryInput()`: Captures and validates player input for inventory actions.

-5. **BattleScreen**

-- `src.service.screens.BattleScreen.java`
-- Purpose: Handles turn-based combat between heroes and monsters.
-- Displays hero and monster stats, including health bars and attributes.
-- Allows the player to select attacks or use items during their turn.
-- Tracks the battle's progress and determines victory or defeat.
-  - `displayAndProgress()`: Displays the battle state and processes player actions.
-  - `DisplayInputs()`: Displays attack and item options, capturing player input.
-  - `displayBattle()`: Renders the battle details, including hero and monster stats.
-  - `getHealthBar()`: Generates a visual health bar for entities.
+This is where the bulk of the development went to.
+Aside from brief edits to the game logic controllers for the new game, implementing Processes are the primary change from the previous assignment, reworking and removing the screens.

+Of the Middle level modules, there are 2 types; there are the many Processes and the corresponding classes for game logic.
+Processes wrap the game logic controllers, and provide the UI.

+#### Process Modules

+Each process is responsible for handling a specific aspect of the game's functionality.
+Below is an overview of how these processes work and a list of key processes.

+Processes in this project follow a structured approach:
+1. **Initialization**: Each process is initialized with the necessary resources (e.g., input scanners, `gameContext`).
+2. **Execution**: The `run()` method is called to execute the process.
+This method contains the main logic for the process.
+3. **Result Handling**: Processes return a result that indicates the outcome of their execution.
+This result can be used by other processes to determine the next steps.

+Processes are designed to be modular and reusable, making it easier to manage the game's flow and logic.

+1. **MainProcess**
+- `src.service.process.MainProcess.java`
+- **Purpose**: Serves as the entry point of the game, managing the overall game flow and end-of-game logic.
+- **Structure**: The `MainProcess` initializes the game, runs the main game loop, and handles the game's conclusion.
+It interacts with other processes like `GameProcess` and utility classes for output and statistics tracking.
+  - `run()`: Executes the main game process and handles the game's conclusion.

+2. **GameProcess**

+- `src.service.process.GameProcess.java`
+- **Purpose**: Manages the core gameplay loop, including player actions, enemy interactions, and game state updates.
+- **Structure**: The `GameProcess` handles the main gameplay logic, interacting with other processes like `BattleProcess` and `ShopProcess` as needed.
+It tracks the game's state and determines the outcome (win, lose, or quit).
+  - `run()`: Executes the main gameplay logic and returns a `GameResult`.

+3. **BattleProcess**

+- `src.service.process.BattleProcess.java`
+- **Purpose**: Handles turn-based combat between the player and enemies.
+- **Structure**: The `BattleProcess` manages the combat loop, processing player and enemy actions, calculating damage, and determining the outcome of battles.
+It also handles special cases like leveling up or reviving heroes.
+  - `run()`: Executes the battle logic and returns the battle outcome.

+4. **MarketProcess**

+- `src.service.process.MarketProcess.java`
+- **Purpose**: Manages interactions with the in-game market, allowing players to buy and sell items.
+- **Structure**: The `MarketProcess` tracks available items and the player's inventory.
+It validates purchases, processes transactions, and updates the player's inventory and gold.
+  - `run()`: Executes the market interaction logic and returns the result of the transaction.

+5. **ContinueProcess**

+- `src.service.process.ContinueProcess.java`
+- **Purpose**: Waits for the user to press Enter before proceeding.
+Optionally allows the user to quit by entering "q".
+Returns a `ScreenResult` indicating success or quit.
+- **Structure**: If the `checkQuit` flag is enabled, the user can quit by entering "q".
+Returns a `ScreenResult` indicating success or quit.
+  - `run()`: Displays the prompt, waits for user input, and handles the quit option if enabled.

+6. **HeroTurnProcess**

+- `src.service.process.HeroTurnProcess.java`
+- **Purpose**: Manages the player's turn during the game, allowing the player to perform various actions such as moving, attacking, accessing inventory, or interacting with the market.
+- **Structure**: The `HeroTurnProcess` interacts with the game board, turn keeper, and other processes like `MarketProcess` and `InventoryProcess`.
+It validates player input and executes the corresponding action.
+Handles special cases like recalling the hero or passing the turn.
+  - `run()`: Executes the player's turn, processes input, and progresses the game state.

+7. **InputProcess**

+- `src.service.process.InputProcess.java`
+- **Purpose**: Handles user input by presenting a list of options and validating the user's choice.
+- **Structure**: The `InputProcess` is generic and can handle various types of input.
+It displays a list of options, waits for user input, and validates the input against the provided options.
+Supports a loop mechanism to repeatedly prompt the user until valid input is received.
+  - `run()`: Displays the options, waits for input, and validates the input.

 #### Game controller modules

-Each screen wraps a corresponding game controller module that encapsulates the core game logic.
+Each process wraps a corresponding game controller module that encapsulates the core game logic.
 These modules are responsible for managing the state of the game and processing player actions.

 Each module implements specific interfaces, such as `PlayerControl` for handling player actions and `StatusDisplay` for managing and displaying statuses.
 They are designed to encapsulate their respective logic, ensuring modularity and separation of concerns.
 The modules maintain internal state, such as the current hero, inventory, or board layout, and provide methods to validate and process player actions.
 They also interact with utility classes like `StatsTracker` to record gameplay statistics and `TextColor` for status display formatting.

-Each Screen provides the game module the players input.
-In turn, the modules implement `PlayerControl` to handle the inputs, and provide `StatusDisplay` to pass information about the game state back to the Screen for the Screen to display.
+Each process provides the game module the players input.
+In turn, the modules implement `PlayerControl` to handle the inputs, and provide `StatusDisplay` to pass information about the game state back to the Process for the Screen to process.

 1. **Market**

 - `src.service.game.market.Market.java`
-- Wrapped by: `MarketScreen`
 - Purpose: Manages the logic for purchasing items in the market.
 - Structure: The `Market` module maintains a list of available items (`marketOfferings`) and the active hero interacting with the market.
 It uses methods to validate purchases, process transactions, and update the hero's inventory and gold.
   - `getMarketOfferings()`: Returns the list of items available for purchase.